 If you are facing a possible foreclosure in Canada, you should try to understand the legal process.
 You should also consult with a lawyer and a mortgage broker as soon as possible.
 You must act as quickly as possible to prevent and stop a foreclosure.

-A foreclosure is a legal remedy used by a lender to try and recoup their financial investment in a property.
+A foreclosure is a legal remedy a lender uses to try and recoup their financial investment in a property.
 A foreclosure means that the lender is taking ownership of your property.
-The lender will assume all debts, liability and any equity in the house.
+The lender will assume all debts, liability and any home equity.
 If your property has a large amount of equity, you should take immediate action to try and stop the foreclosure.

-Foreclosure is most common in the provinces of British Columbia, Alberta, Manitoba, Saskatchewan, Quebec, and Nova Scotia.
-Power of Sale is the more common legal process used by lenders Ontario, New Brunswick, Prince Edward Island, and Newfoundland and Labrador.
-But foreclosures do also happen in Ontario, New Brunswick, Prince Edward Island, and Newfoundland and Labrador.
+Foreclosure is most common in British Columbia, Alberta, Manitoba, Saskatchewan, Quebec, and Nova Scotia.
+Power of Sale is the more common legal process lenders use in Ontario, New Brunswick, Prince Edward Island, and Newfoundland and Labrador.
+However, foreclosures also happen in Ontario, New Brunswick, Prince Edward Island, Newfoundland, and Labrador.

 Foreclosure Process